 #2: TGIN Honey Miracle Hair Mask

-- Bring your natural hair back to life Our Honey Miracle Hair Mask truly is a miracle treatment for your hair!
-Made with Raw Honey to moisturize you hair, making it softer and shinier!
-Also reduces flakiness and dry itchy scalp.
-Restore health and strengthen damaged and over processed hair to give your hair a beautiful and healthy look.
+- A MIRACLE TREATMENT FOR YOUR HAIR: Raw Honey moisturizes your hair, making it softer and shinier.
+Restore health and strengthen damaged and over-processed hair to give your hair a beautiful and healthy look.

-- Reduce shedding and breakage Ingredients also include Olive and Jojoba oils which provide vital nutrients to your hair such as Vitamins A, E and D to nourish and heal strands in need of repair.
-Keeps your hair moisturized and less prone to breakage helping maintain your hairs length.
+- NOURISHES, REPAIRS, MOISTURIZES: Olive and Jojoba oils provide vital nutrients to your hair and Vitamins A, E and D to nourish and heal strands in need of repair.
+Keeps your hair moisturized and less prone to breakage.

 The TGIN Moist Collection would be a great addition to your shelf of hair care products.
 The Honey Miracle Hair Mask in particular offers an instant moisturizing effect to your hair.